 eWallets – PayPal remains the most used ewallet across Europe.

-Here are the most popular payment methods in some of Europe’s Top Markets.
+Here Are the Most Popular Payment Methods in Europe’s Top Markets.

-Payment methods as a percent of total online payment value.
+Most popular payment methods in Europe are measured as percent of total online payment value in each country.4

 59% of the population is making purchases online making France a great opportunity for ecommerce expansion.